Federer raises prospect of merging men's and women's tours - WHIZ News

 “It’s too confusing for the fans when there are different ranking systems, different logos, different websites, different tournament categories,” Federer said in a response to a reader’s comment.

-He emphasized he was “not talking about merging competition on the court” but rather the two governing bodies.
+He emphasized he was “not talking about merging competition on the court” but streamlining the leadership and organization of tennis.

 “These are tough times in every sport,” Federer said, “and we can come out of this with 2 weakened bodies or 1 stronger body.”